 - The Department for Education (DfE)

 - Remote education provision platforms.

 Requesting access to your personal data

-Under data protection legislation, employees have the right to request access to information about themselves that we hold.
-To make a request for your personal information, contact the Principal, Mrs Dewland at email@example.com
+Under data protection legislation, employees, parents and pupils have the right to request access to information about themselves that we hold.
+To make a Subject Access Request for your personal data, contact the schools’ Headteacher/Principal.